NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 ##### CollectNuGetAuditSuppressions target

 We already have `CollectPackageReferences`, `CollectPackageDownloads`, `CollectFrameworkReferences`, and `CollectCentralPackageVersions`.
-I believe the original design of these targets was specifically for `PackageDownload`, to allow the .NET SDK to determine instruct NuGet to download runtime packs and BCL reference assemblies only when they're not already available locally.
 The VS restore path needs these targets in order to collect any items we want to pass as inputs to the restore process.
 This has a side-effect that it provides customers, and other MSBuild SDK authors, a way to customize their build and dynamically add or modify items as needed.

 We will add a `CollectNuGetAuditSuppressions` target with the new `NuGetAuditSuppress` item.
 We will need to not only modify our own *NuGet.targets* to add it to the appropriate `DependsOnTargets`, but we also need to investigate MSBuild's static restore or .NET SDK to see if it needs to be added to the list of targets it "hardcodes" it runs.